ApurvAgrawal/upgradetophp7/README.md

-***** HOW TO USE this python script *******
+***** HOW TO  *******

 PURPOSE: To convert Mysql part of the PHP code older than version 7 to PHP version 7

 LIMITATIONS: Only mysql_qyery function is supported right now.
 Rest are in pipline.
 Reach out for requests.

-HOW TO USE: Download the upgradephp7.py file and run the program with one parameter providing the Directory location where all the files are placed which are to be upgraded.
+HOW TO USE:
+1. Copy the upgradephp7.py into a local py file

+2. Run the py program as mentioned below with one parameter providing the Directory location where all the files are placed which are to be upgraded.

 py upgradephp7.py <directory_location>